-Enforcement provisions allow rights holders to take civil actions in order to prevent further infringement and to recover losses incurred from actual infringement and criminal actions, with a view to convicting the infringers and imposing the penalties established by law.
+Enforcement provisions allow rights holders to take civil actions to prevent further infringement and to recover losses incurred from actual infringement and criminal actions, with a view to convicting the infringers and imposing the penalties established by law.
+However, in practice, prison sentences are not imposed on counterfeiters.